 a) T100 expired.

-The TSN AF shall, on the first expiry of the timer T100, retransmit the MANAGE ETHERNET PORT COMMAND message and shall reset and start timer T100.
+The TSN AF shall, on the first expiry of the timer T100, retransmit the MANAGE PORT COMMAND message and shall reset and start timer T100.
 This retransmission is repeated four times, i.e. on the fifth expiry of timer T35xx, the TSN AF shall abort the procedure.

 6.2.1.5 Abnormal cases in the NW-TT